 Child safe environment

+We must have child safe systems in place for the taking, use, storage and destruction of images and videos of children in our care (National Regulations s 168(2)(ha)(i))

 Our practices align with the National Model Code, which sets out how to implement child safe practices for electronic device use in education and care services

 When we are photographing or videoing children, our number one priority is the safety, dignity, and rights of the child.
 We avoid any action that might cause harm or discomfort

-We always get the informed consent of parents before we photograph or video their child.
-We involve children in giving their consent when appropriate, and respect their right to decline
+We always get the informed consent of parents before we photograph or video their child

+If a child is capable of understanding, we will ask their permission before we take a photo or video, and will explain to them how we intend to use it.
+Where a child is very young or developmentally not capable of understanding, we will check for non-verbal signs of consent before taking their photo or video

+Staff will respect a child’s right to decline and will never force a child to be photographed or recorded

 We support staff to ensure their use of photography/video is purposeful, supports quality educational practice, and does not interfere with active supervision or child-educator engagement